awray3/music_clf/README.md

 # music_clf
-Deep learning models for music genre classification.
+Preprocessing and deep learning models for music genre classification.

-# A Note on understanding!

-The core of this project is in the `librosa` package.
-When we call `librosa.load()`, we can specify the duration with the option `duration=...`.
-The output of this is a 1D numpy array which has length equal to `duration * sr`.

-Let's take an example to understand this clearly.
-Suppose we keep the sample rate `sr = 22050`, which I think is a sampling rate of 22kHz (which I believe means the computer pulls a sample from the song at that frequency).
-Then, if we set `duration=5.0`, this will mean a 5 second duration of the song, which will produce a numpy array of length `22050 * 5 = 110,250`.
+# Disclaimer

+This project is a work-in-progress.
+My code is being updated when possible, so the instructions below may not be quite up to speed yet.

 ## Description

+This project was inspired by the [FMA dataset](https://github.com/mdeff/fma) and analysis done by [Priya Dwivedi](https://towardsdatascience.com/using-cnns-and-rnns-for-music-genre-recognition-2435fb2ed6af).
+The goals of the project include
+- easier and improved preprocessing of mp3 data
+- extending analysis to larger mp3 datasets

 ### Preprocessing